 #2 MAGPUPUNGKO ROCK POOLS

 Magpupungko Siargao is a natural rock pool, best visited on low tide, that can be found on the east coast of Siargao island.
-Magpupungko is one of the most popular Siargao tourist spots, and it’s easy to see why I have added it to this Siargao Itinerary.
+Magpupungko is one of the more popular Siargao tourist spots, and it’s easy to see why I have added it to this Siargao Itinerary.

-WHERE IS MAGPUPUNGKO ROCK POOL & HOW TO GET THERE
+WHERE IS MAGPUPUNGKO ROCK POOL

 Magpupungko Siargao is a 45-minute drive from General Luna, the main tourist hub here on Siargao island.